DIY Search Engine Optimisation

 • Sub headings - these are headings below the page heading which help to make the content easier to read.
 You can also allocate each sub heading a level of importance from H2 to H5, helping search engines identify important information.

-• Link text - also known as hyperlinked text, this is the This is the text that is underlined, that you might click to go to the destination link.
+• Link text - also known as hyperlinked text, this is the text that is underlined, that you might click to go to the destination link.
+The destination could be another page in your website or to another website.

 • ALT Text - Hidden text behind an image that describes the image for an image search or for the blind.